shashikantkaushik/flipkart_review_scrapper_DS/README.md

 ## :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the [Homzy](https://github.com/shashikantkaushik/Home_Service_app/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the [Flipkart Review Scrapper](https://github.com/shashikantkaushik/flipkart_review_scrapper_DS/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!
 Have a look at our [contribution guidelines](https://github.com/shashikantkaushik/shashikantkaushik/blob/main/CONTRIBUTING.md) to find out about the coding standards.

 <br>